TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 If you notice something wrong just contact me and we will try to fix it or remove it.

-The reason why I got multiple entry's with the same score is because the line will go out of the box and I don't like how that looks.

 ## Final Results

 When you've done it correctly it will look something like this.